s-victor/TinyPedal/docs/customization.md

 Set custom text for green flag.

     green_flag_duration
 Set display duration(seconds) for green flag text before it disappears.
-Default is `3`.
+Default value is `3`.

     show_start_countdown
 Show race start countdown timer during countdown game phase for standing-type start only(includes formation/standing).
 CHECK LEAGUE and RACE RULES first before enabling it!
 This option can potentially create unfair advantages against who doesn't use it!
 Disabled by Default, set `"THIS_MAY_CREATE_UNFAIR_ADVANTAGES"` to enable.